 June 2016 - date : chart-watch.uk

-For the first time ever you can now read as close to a complete set of weekly columns as possible, most of these unavailable and unread since their original week of publication.
+For the first time you can now read as close to a complete set of weekly columns as possible, most of these unavailable and unread since their original week of publication.
 After over a year of work the archive is finally complete, a vast resource of almost 1300 articles representing the complete history of popular music over the last two and a half decades.
 Just select the year you want to browse from the menu at the top of each page.